Thomas Hinds: Harassing British outposts

-Further Guerrilla Actions
+Further guerrilla actions

 The British did not want to advance until dawn of December 28, 1814.
 Hinds and his Mississippi militia dragoons came near the British positions unseen.
 The American militia dragoons slept besides their saddled horses, their weapons always in reach, with no fires against the cold to avoid exposing their positions.
 Occasionally one or more militiamen crept close enough to the British outposts to fire at them, scattering all men in all directions and occasionally getting closer to kill specific targets.
 It kept the British off guard, but early sunlight revealed the full British columns in the distance.
-Hind’s men who were concealed in the uncut cane heard the British setting up congreve rockets.
+Hinds' men who were concealed in the uncut cane heard the British setting up congreve rockets.
 The British fired rockets into the cane.
 Hinds and his Mississippi militia dragoons withdrew back to Andrew Jackson’s lines avoiding the British rockets.

 Further raids on British positions

 It was December 30, 1814.
-Thomas Hind’s dragoons continued to mount cavalry hit-and-run raids on the British positions.
+Thomas Hinds' dragoons continued to mount cavalry hit-and-run raids on the British positions.
 In one raid, there was a group of British soldiers in a ditch.
 Major Thomas Hinds and his dragoons conducted a raid to attack this position.
-Hind’s dragoons rode some distance towards the British position.
+Hinds' dragoons rode some distance towards the British position.
 Then the American militia dragoons charged the position and leaped over the British soldiers in the ditch.
 The dragoons wheeled back and fired their pistols at the British soldiers in the ditch.
 Then the Dragoons galloped away and withdrew.
 However, the stunned British soldiers were in a few seconds able to regain their composure and fire a volley at the dragoons.
 The dragoons suffered 3 wounded men and two horses also wounded.
 In other occasions, when British soldiers set up redoubt batteries.
-Andrew Jackson would send Hind’s dragoons to raid the British positions to gather intelligence and the report back to headquarters.
+Andrew Jackson would send Hinds' dragoons to raid the British positions to gather intelligence and the report back to headquarters.

 Attempt to lure the British into the open

 Andrew Jackson’s line was holding.
 Jackson wanted to lure the British out into the open to be bombarded by his artillery.
-He sent Hind’s dragoons to taunt the British and draw them out.
+He sent Hinds' dragoons to taunt the British and draw them out.
 Thomas Hinds and his cavalrymen conducted drill conducts two hundred yards within the British positions fore 90 minutes taunting the British.
 The British did not take the bait.
 So the Hinds and his mounted men withdrew back to the American entrenched lines.
-Many Americans manning their entrenchment cheered Hind’s horsemen for their conduct.
+Many Americans manning their entrenchment cheered Hinds' horsemen for their conduct.